Aquila-Network/aquila/README.md

 #### Host Neutral
 Want to use AWS, Azure, G-cloud or whatever?
 Or even a legion of laptops?
 Connect them together?
 No worries as long as they can talk each other.

-# who is this for
+# Who is this for
 * If you are working on a data science project and need to store a hell lot of data and retrieve similar data based on some feature vector, this will be a useful tool to you, with extra benefits a real world web application needs.
 * Are you dealing with a lot of images and related metadata?
 Want to find the similar ones?
 You are at the right place.
 * If you are looking for a document database, this is not the right place for you.